- Students may submit only a single request at a time.

 - In violation of another's intellectual property rights; for example, materials that is subject to copyright, patent or trademark protection.

-- The Creative Media Studio and the University Library take no responsibility for the end-use of an object once the object is printed.
+- The Creative Maker Studio and the University Library take no responsibility for the end-use of an object once the object is printed.

 - By making use of this service, you agree to use it for lawful purposes that respect the policies of California State University, Northridge and the University Library as well as the safety and well-being of all students, staff, faculty, patrons, and community.